fidelity/spock/website/docs/advanced_features/Evolve.md

-The `evolve()` method is available form the `SpockBuilder` object. `evolve()` takes as input a variable number of instantiated `@spock` decorated classes, evolves the underlying `attrs` objects to incorporate the changes between the instantiated classes and the underlying classes, and returns the new `Spocksspace` object.
+The `evolve()` method is available form the `SpockBuilder` object. `evolve()` takes as input a variable number of instantiated `@spock` decorated classes, evolves the underlying `attrs` objects to incorporate the changes between the instantiated classes and the underlying classes, and returns the new `Spockspace` object.

 For instance: